You’re a coach whenever you help a person with a difficulty: teacher, manager, parent, friend, professional coach’.

 Whatever their reason, you need move them to action points – otherwise you’ll be forever offering them ‘tea and sympathy’.

-(1) what will happen if you do change?
+(1) what exactly will happen if you don’t change?

-(2) What will happen if you don’t change?
+(2) What will happen if you do change?

 Make sure they give you lots and lots of detail.
 Doing this ensures they consider these two scenarios in great detail – and makes it more likely that they will be motivated to make changes in their lives.